nikola825/drone/README.md

 - motors and propellers
 - ESC
 - ELRS receiver
+- Camera and VTX if you want FPV video

 I couldn't be bothered to do in-detail docs, feel free to email me at (reverse the string to get my email) `moc.liamg@528alokin`